August 1953 calendar

 • 16 Aug 1953 KTAL TV channel 6 in Shreveport-Texarkana, LA (NBC) begins

-• 17 Aug 1953 Addiction: First meeting of Narcotics Anonymous in Southern California.
+• 17 Aug 1953 First meeting of Narcotics Anonymous takes place, in Southern California.

 • 18 Aug 1953 The second Kinsey Report, ''Sexual Behavior in the Human Female'', is published in the US.

-• 19 Aug 1953 Cold War: the CIA helps to overthrow the government of Mohammed Mossadegh in Iran and reinstate the Shah Mohammad Reza Pahlavi.
+• 19 Aug 1953 Cold War: The CIA and MI6 help to overthrow the government of Mohammad Mosaddegh in Iran and reinstate the Shah Mohammad Reza Pahlavi.

 • 20 Aug 1953 General Fazlollah Zahedi arrests Premier Mossadeq of Persia